54 U.S. Code Section 101920 - Contracting for services

 (c) Authority of Secretary Not Diminished.—Nothing in this section shall diminish the governmental responsibilities and authority of the Secretary to administer concession contracts and activities pursuant to this subchapter and section 100101(a), chapter 1003, and sections 100751(a), 100752, 100753, and 102101 of this title.
 The Secretary reserves the right to make the final decision or contract approval on contracting services dealing with the management of the Service concessions program under this section.

 Disclaimer: Lawrina maintains this website to enhance public access to information about its activities.
 We make an effort to keep the information about codes timely and accurate.
-Please note that we cannot guarantee that the U.S.C 2018, Title 54, Subtitle I, Division a, Chapter 1019, Subchapter II, Section 101920 — Contracting for services — exactly reproduces the officially adopted text.
+Please note that we cannot guarantee that the U.S.C, Title 54, Section 101920 — Contracting for services — exactly reproduces the officially adopted text.